Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 [IPython notebook](https://github.com/Tooblippe/zapycon2013_ipython_science/blob/master/src/pycon13_ipython.ipynb)  |  .ipynb file to run in browser
 [IPython html notebook](http://htmlpreview.github.io/?https://github.com/Tooblippe/zapycon2013_ipython_science/blob/master/src/output/pycon13_ipython.html) | converted to HTML and served online
 [IPython pdf notebook](https://github.com/Tooblippe/zapycon2013_ipython_science/blob/master/src/output/pycon13_ipython_pdf.pdf?raw=true)  | converted to PDF for download (to be added, needs pandoc)
-[IPython pdf book](https://github.com/Tooblippe/zapycon2013_ipython_science/blob/master/src/output/pycon13_ipython_complete.pdf?raw=true)  | converted to pdf and frontpage stitched to it)
+[IPython pdf book](https://github.com/Tooblippe/zapycon2013_ipython_science/blob/master/src/output/pycon13_ipython_complete.pdf?raw=true)  | converted to pdf and a front-page stitched to it)
-[Ipython reveal.js presentation](http://htmlpreview.github.io/?https://github.com/Tooblippe/zapycon2013_ipython_science/blob/master/src/output/pycon13_ipython.slides.html#/) | converted to a reveal.js presenation and served online
+[Ipython reveal.js presentation](http://htmlpreview.github.io/?https://github.com/Tooblippe/zapycon2013_ipython_science/blob/master/src/output/pycon13_ipython.slides.html#/) | converted to a reveal.js presentation and served online
 [Online IPython NBveiwer](http://nbviewer.ipython.org/urls/raw.github.com/Tooblippe/zapycon2013_ipython_science/master/src/pycon13_ipython.ipynb)  | view on the ipython notebook viewer

-Dependancies
+Dependencies
 -------------
-I was given the challenge to develop all of this on a Windows machine as some of my sponsers want to demostrate that this stuff can not only be done on GNU/Linux/OSX.
-So all the toolchains are Windows based.
+I was given the challenge to develop all of this on a Windows machine as some of my sponsors want to demonstrate that this stuff can not only be done on GNU/Linux/OSX.
+So all the tool chains are Windows based.
 If you know Linux, then you are the type of person that would easily port this.
-That being said the Windows GitHub client is refressing.
+That being said the Windows GitHub client is refreshing.

 package  |  description
 -------- | ------------